Hexworks/hexworks-site/_tutorials/2019-06-21-how-to-make-a-roguelike-weapons-and-armor.md

 ## Conclusion

 In this article we've added *weapons* and *armor* and also a simple *equipment* system in one fell swoop.
 Now we can run around our dungeon and find actual items which we can use!

 In the next article we're going to add a new type of monster which is agressive and attacks us if it sees us!
 We'll also modify the code we have for *weapons* and *armor* so that they won't be just lying around...we'll loot them from monsters!

 Until then go forth and *kode on*!

-> The code of this article can be found under the `15_WEAPONS_AND_ARMOR` tag.
+> The code of this article can be found in commit #15.